yuyang201323/Reading-Notes/README.md

 The following is a place to keep my notes thorugh out the whole course.

 ## Self Introduction
 My name is Yuyang, with a pronoun He/Him.
 I have been a Biomed working on  medical equipments for three years.
-Here is a [link](
+Here is a [link](https://github.com/yuyang201323) about my profile.